MFA Thesis Project

 Holt stands at the foot of his dead wife’s bed arguing with his children about what clothing to bury her in, a nightgown or Marylene’s Sunday best.
 “Ain’t no sense in puttin’ brand new clothes ont her,” Holt told us.
 “When you dead, you dead.
 Don’t make no sense a’tall.
 She’s jest goin’ in the ground.”

-the cast of characters come alive as they navigate the struggles of living in poverty in a region dependent on the timber growing on the lands of rural Georgia.
+The cast of characters come alive as they navigate the struggles of living in poverty in a region dependent on the timber growing on the lands of rural Georgia.

-Tommy & The Lollipop Garden
+Tommy and the Lollipop Garden

 A children’s book about a little boy whose grandmother shares a magical garden with him, one that grows lollipops.